Montana Highway 2

 Montana Highway 2 (MT 2) is a 63.241 mi state highway in the southern part of the U.S. state of Montana.
 It extends from Interstate 15 (I-15) and I-90 in Butte to I-90 in Three Forks.
 Previously, this roadway was a part of U.S. Route 10 (US 10).

 Route description

 MT 2 begins in Butte at an interchange with I-15 and I-90, which travel concurrently through the city.
-The highway heads south and then southeast through rural Silver Bow and Jefferson Counties.
+The highway heads south and then southeast through rural Silver Bow County.
+The highway crosses Pipestone Pass and enters Jefferson County.
 It travels through Whitehall and Cardwell.
 As it nears Three Forks, MT 2 meets US 287 and the two highways travel concurrently for approximately 10 mi.
 Just west of Three Forks, MT 2 splits away from US 287 and then enters the city.
 The highway ends at another interchange with I-90; the roadway continues as Secondary Highway 205 (S-205).